 We support governments taking a reasoned and outcomes-based approach to policy development.
-We believe policy should be built on evidence-based information and perspectives.
+We believe policy should be built on evidence-based information and informed perspectives.

 Our policy position with governments includes: